 Will Augmented Reality Revolutionize Construction?

 Augmented reality can literally change the way we see the world.
-Will this potentially revolutionary tech be able to break into the change-resistant construction industry?
+Will it be able to break into the change-resistant construction industry?

 Augmented reality in construction

 In a survey released by PwC in 2017, construction companies said that they planned on investing in AR (Augmented Reality) technology in three years.
 Well, that 2020 deadline is now right around the corner.
 It's time to take a look at the AR tech that has been developed, is being developed, or could be developed soon with applications that span across the construction industry.

 To the casual person, augmented reality and virtual reality might seem like the same thing, or at the very least two sides of the same coin.
 But these two technologies are very different and can be used for different purposes.

 Virtual reality is a computer-generated simulation of an environment, usually experienced visually and audibly through a headset and headphones.
 Virtual reality has fascinated nerdier types for a few decades now, but it’s only in the last few years that VR has begun to show potential as a practical real-world application.
 Currently, VR is most commonly used for creating immersive experiences in gaming and other forms of entertainment.

 Augmented reality, on the other hand, does not create an entirely new virtual environment.
 Instead, AR works by layering computer-generated visuals on top of an existing environment, usually viewed through the camera of a mobile device.
 To date, the most recognizable utilization of AR is probably Pokémon GO, the massively popular mobile game that allows users to view the world around them as part of the game itself.
 While a video game on a smart phone might seem trivial, the technology behind it could be a game-changer and has been developed into platforms that provide solutions to many industries, including the construction industry.